Menu

 Two lighthouses are double the fun.

-Cape Disappointment State Park is home to two operating lighthouses: North Head and Cape Disappointment, the latter of which marks the entrance to the Columbia River and is the oldest operating lighthouse in the Pacific Northwest.
+Cape Disappointment State Park is home to two operating lighthouses: North Head and Cape Disappointment.
+The latter marks the entrance to the Columbia River and is the oldest operating lighthouse in the Pacific Northwest.

 Arriving at Cape Disappointment.
 Hello beautiful Pacific!

-From Seattle, Cape Disappointment is typically just over a 3 hour drive and winds along Capitol State Forest and then down the quiet and scenic 101.
-There are lots of opportunities to stop in small towns and pay a visit to the Willapa National Wildlife Refuge along the way.
-I left Thanksgiving morning so my drive was a bit longer due to holiday traffic.
+From Seattle, the drive to Cape Disappointment takes about three hours, winding along Capitol State Forest and then down the quiet and scenic Highway 101.
+There are lots of opportunities to stop in small towns along the way or take a stroll through the Willapa National Wildlife Refuge.

-Nor surprisingly, the park was busy for the holiday but a few weeks before my trip I was able to reserve one of the last camp spots open for my entire 5 day stay.
-I arrived shortly after check-in at 2:30, which gave me plenty of time to set up my tent and hit the beach with Hudson before sunset.
+The park was, not surprisingly, busy for a Thanksgiving holiday.
+A few weeks before my trip I was able to reserve one of the last camp spots open for my entire five day stay.
+I arrived shortly after my 2:30 check-in time and had plenty of time to set up my camp before hitting the beach with Hudson before sunset.

-Hudson and I spent our first afternoon running around the gorgeous beach near the campground and walked about a mile and a half south to the jetty and back, a walk we’d end up doing repeated times over the coming days.
-Shockingly, we had nearly the entire beach, all the way to the jetty, all to ourselves.
-Given all the RVs in the campground, I really couldn’t believe it!
+Hudson and I spent our first afternoon running around the gorgeous beach near the campground, walking about a mile and a half south to a jetty and back.
+With the campground completely full of RVs, we were surprised to have nearly the entire beach all to ourselves.
 I suppose everyone was tucked away, staying warm, which was just fine by me.

 That evening I met my friends in their Airstream for a cozy Thanksgiving dinner with our dogs, grateful for clear weather and good adventure.
-Before retiring to my tent that evening, I walked out to the beach for a little stargazing.
+Before retiring to my tent that evening, clear starry skies beckoned me out for some stargazing.
 The tide was so far out that I walked, and walked, and walked some more.
-After what seemed like an eerily far journey of at least a half mile, I finally reached the oceans edge.
+I must have walked a half mile before finally reaching the oceans edge.

-From way out there, with an almost completely new moon and clear, cold weather, the stars were absolutely breathtaking!
-I gazed at them until I was frozen to the bone, then promptly realized that leaving a light on the shore might have been a good idea.
-I was so far out that I had completely lost track of where on the shoreline I came from.
-It took me 20-30 minutes of hunting up and down the shore to finally find a trail back to my campsite.
+From way out there, under a moonless sky with clear, cold weather, the stars were absolutely breathtaking!
+I gazed at them until I was frozen to the bone.
+It didn’t take long for me to realize, as I started the long walk back to the campground, that leaving a light on the shoreline might have been a good idea.
+I was so far out that I had completely lost track of where exactly I came from.
+It took me nearly 30 minutes of hunting up and down the shoreline to finally find a trail back to my campsite.

 Beach tip: drop a glow stick or light on the shore if you go walking way out there at low tide during a new moon.
 It’s nearly impossible even with a headlamp to identify where you came from!